opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Adding assets to the workspace

-Access the **Sample data** in the left-side navigation menu.
-Browse and select the appropriate dataset to install it into your cluster and OpenSearch Dashboards.
+Access the **Sample data** in the navigation menu on the left.
+Select the appropriate dataset to install it in your cluster and OpenSearch Dashboards.

 ## Copying assets between workspaces